The Heraldry of the House of Pringle

 In 1828 the Lord Lyon granted Alexander Pringle of Whytbank, as the representative of the Pringles of Smailholm and Gala, two Pilgrims as supporters.
 The Lord Lyon must have assumed that the Whytbank Pringles were now the heads of the name, since it has long been assumed that the Pringles of Stitchell were a cadet branch of the Smailholm Pringles.
 This is not the case, the Pringles of Stichell are cadets of the Pringles of that ilk.

-The newly granted coat of arms
+The new matriculation of arms

-of Sir Norman Murray Pringle of that ilk
+by Sir Norman Murray Pringle of that ilk

 10th Baronet of Stichill: